whittbyrd/Mortality-Simulator/README.md

 # Mortality Simulation

+Mortality Simulation is a Python-based Monte Carlo engine that models individual lifetimes using age-specific mortality probabilities.

 ## Overview

 A lightweight Monte Carlo engine for simulating human lifetimes from an age‐indexed mortality (qx) table.
 Given a starting age and a table of annual death probabilities, the package repeatedly simulates independent lives, tallies the terminal ages at death, and reports descriptive statistics (expected age at death, probability of dying before a target age, standard deviation, and median age).
 Results can be written to CSV for downstream analysis.